thiscouldbebetter/audiobuffer-to-wav/README.md

 with the intention of someday using it as a reference implementation to debug my own audio recording applications.
-The repository and the files it contains have be reformatted to my own preferences, and things deemed irrelevant to my own interests discarded.
+The repository and the files it contains have been reformatted to my own preferences, and things deemed irrelevant to my own interests discarded.

 To run, open the file Source/AudioBufferToWavConverter.html